ietf-wg-cellar/matroska-specification/cellar-tags/tagging.md

 the CD set album it comes from, even if the whole CD set is not found in the file.

-For applications to know the kind of information (e.g., "TITLE") relates to a certain level (CD title or track title), we also need a set of official `TargetTypeValue` values and `TargetType` names.
+For applications to know the kind of information (e.g., "TITLE") relates to a certain level (CD title or track title), we also need a set of assigned `TargetTypeValue` values and `TargetType` names.
 That also means the same tag name can have different meanings depending on its `TargetTypeValue`, otherwise we would end up with 7 "TITLE_" tag names.